Analysis | Fantasy football 2020 draft cheat sheet

 The basics

-Start with a look at what the optimal rosters would look like for every squad in a 12-team point-per-reception league if every owner selected the best possible player at every draft spot, based on our 2020 player projections.
+Start with a look at what the optimal rosters would be for every squad in a 12-team point-per-reception league if every owner selected the best possible player at every draft spot, based on our 2020 player projections.
 All the rosters in this draft should outperform an average team in any given week, with most performing at a playoff-caliber level.
 One hint: Get a jump on the waiver wire with smart deployment of your last few picks.
 (Read more)

 These positional groupings will help you make difficult decisions.
 For example, there are only three running backs in the top tier and three more in the second tier, but eight running backs are in the third tier, and they will be taken with prime picks in the first, second and possibly even third rounds.
 (Read more)